 - Old Vienna Schnaps Museum Euro 7.00

 - Vienna Classical Concert & Dinner Euro 64.00

-Time to say goodbye to your new Contiki buddies as your tour ends after breakfast.
+Spend the morning discovering the historical centre of Vienna.
+Then it's time to say goodbye to your Contiki buddies as your tour ends around lunchtime.

 Ready to book?